cpauliat/my-oci-scripts/README.md

 Bash script to display the names and IDs of all compartments and subcompartments in a OCI tenant using OCI CLI

+Note: by default, only active compartments are listed.
+      optionally (-d) deleted compartments can also be listed

 prerequisites :
 - OCI CLI installed and OCI config file configured with profiles
 - OCI user needs enough privileges to read the compartments list